Severe Thunderstorm Warning issued for Richland, Vernon by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Richland, Vernon by NWS

-Effective: 2021-08-07 13:34:00 CDT Expires: 2021-08-07 14:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Richland; Vernon A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 215 PM CDT FOR EAST CENTRAL VERNON AND NORTHERN RICHLAND COUNTIES At 133 PM CDT, a severe thunderstorm was located near La Farge, or 16 miles northwest of Richland Center, moving east at 25 mph.
-HAZARD...60 mph wind gusts and half dollar size hail.
+Effective: 2021-08-07 13:50:00 CDT Expires: 2021-08-07 14:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Richland; Vernon A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 215 PM CDT FOR EAST CENTRAL VERNON AND NORTHEASTERN RICHLAND COUNTIES At 150 PM CDT, a severe thunderstorm was located 7 miles southwest of Hillsboro, or 15 miles north of Richland Center, moving east at 25 mph.
+HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
 Expect wind damage to roofs, siding, and trees.
-Locations impacted include Hillsboro, La Farge, Germantown, Rockbridge, Cazenovia, and Yuba.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.25 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+Locations impacted include Hillsboro, Germantown, Rockbridge, Cazenovia, Yuba, County Roads D And N N, Bunker Hill, Woodstock, White City, and Bloom City.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0